 Inclusive Growth: Using Music & Culture To Enhance Resilience in Cities

-On 11 September 2019, Sound Development returns to London in partnership with UN Habitat for a special edition of their Urban Thinkers Campus.
+On 11 September 2019, Sound Development partnered with UN Habitat for a special edition of their Urban Thinkers Campus.

 About Sound Development:

 Sound Diplomacy is part of the UN Habitat's Urban Thinkers Campus, a network that organises events in order to promote, support and further develop strategies towards meeting the UN's sustainable development goals (SDGs).
-As a result, we're thrilled to partner with the United Nations to present the eighth edition of Sound Development, an exploration into music, real estate and sustainability.
+As a result, on 11 September 2019, the eighth edition of Sound Development was held in London in partnership with UN Habitat and explored topics related to music, real estate and sustainability.

 Can we create leisure led developments where the music & culture that drives it is done sustainably, and supports the SDGs?
 Can we ensure gender parity?
 Fair pay?
 Zero-waste?
-To discuss, we'll amass a terrific panel and two presentations, with speakers so far confirmed from the UN, Arup, Oxford Policy Management and others.
+These and many other questions were tackled in two presentations and one panel featuring UK experts from the music and real estate industries.

-The theme of the evening is “Inclusive Growth: Using Music & Culture To Enhance Resilience in Cities” and attendees will range from council members to university professors, from NGO managers to festival organisers, from architects to recording studio managers and many more.
+The theme of the evening was “Inclusive Growth: Using Music & Culture To Enhance Resilience in Cities” and attendees ranged from council members to university professors, from NGO managers to festival organisers, from architects to recording studio managers and more.